 If Americans won’t be safe in Joe Biden’s America, what does that say about Trump’s?

 For Pence, contradictions like this are the whole game.
 His entire political career has been cosplaying as the serious politician with deeply unserious (and dangerous) views, particularly about homosexuality.
-As vice president, he’s been the steely-eyed white-haired menace, echoing the president’s hardline stances with a slightly more serious voice and occasionally mean-mugging us out of nuclear war.
-In reality, he’s one of the most demonstrably useless administration officials in the president’s employ.
-Pence’s entire function is to pad Trump’s indelicacy and fawn over the president when told to do so.
+As vice president, he’s postured as the steely-eyed white-haired menace, echoing the president’s hardline stances with a slightly more serious voice and occasionally mean-mugging us out of nuclear war.
+In reality, he’s one of the most demonstrably useless people in the president’s employ.
+Pence’s entire function is to pad Trump’s indelicacy and fawn over the president when commanded to do so.
 Wednesday night he did both, utilizing his contrived Republican earnestness and zero natural charisma to tell Americans who’s putting them in danger.
 He might as well have been speaking into a mirror.